vodkaflip/RCA_Studio_II/multicart_eeprom/readme.md

    ——— f-empty.bin
 ```

 The script will add the appropriate kernel before the game rom.
-Each 4k slot will have the following strucutre:
+Each 4k slot will have the following structure:
 ```
 $000 - $3ff = kernel
 $400 - $7ff = game rom